 Feed Liver To Support Your Dog’s Liver

 Feeding liver can boost your dog’s liver function.
 It’s a well-known principle of herbal medicine.
-Feeding an organ meat helps support that same organ in your dog.
+Feeding an organ helps support that same organ in your dog.

 You can give your dog any kind of liver … cow, lamb, pork, goat, chicken, turkey, or duck.
 It’s all good for him and should make up about 10% of your dog’s diet.